adamsilver/maintainablecss.com-jekyll/_chapters/11-organisation.md

 description: Learn how to organise your CSS files.
 ---

-Discoverability is an important part of writing maintainable stylesheets.
-Discovery becomes harder as the project grows over time.
-There are two approaches you can take.
+The way in which we organise our code can have positive or negative side-effects.
+We want our code to be discoverable to ourselves and to others.
+There are two ways to do this:

+1. organise by type i.e. all CSS lives in a single folder; or
+2. organise by module i.e. the module's CSS lives in module's folder.

 ## 1. CSS in a single folder

-This approach places all CSS inside a single folder within your project:
+This approach puts all CSS inside a single folder within your project:

 	/path/to/css
 	  /vendor